-Samsung Galaxy S6 review: Still a top notch phone
+Samsung Galaxy S6 review: Remains a top-notch smartphone

-A stunningly pretty smartphone, packed with features, but it's the Samsung Galaxy S6's incredible camera that stands out
+A beautiful smartphone, packed with features, but it's the Samsung Galaxy S6's incredible camera that stands out

 That doesn't mean the S6 is a bad phone that isn't worth considering, all of a sudden.
-You can still buy the Samsung Galaxy S6, and it remains a great phone, with a good performance, a sumptuous design and a cracking camera.
-And downward pressure on prices means it's much more reasonably priced than the S7 now.
-Two-year contracts are available from £24 per month, or you can buy one outright for £365, where the S7 costs around £550 SIM free.
+You can still buy the Samsung Galaxy S6, and it remains a great phone.
+Performance is still great by any standard, the design is simply stunning and the camera is brilliant.
+And downward pressure on prices means it's far more reasonably priced than the S7 now.
+Two-year contracts are available from £24 per month, or you can buy the phone outright for £365 inc VAT, where the S7 costs around £550 SIM free.

 You can read our original Samsung Galaxy S6 review below, or click here to go to and read our Samsung Galaxy S7 review.
 Alternatively, check out our list of 2016's very best smartphones here.